 Fort Lauderdale Child Pornography Lawyer

-Are you facing child pornography charges in Fort Lauderdale, Florida?
+Are you facing child pornography charges?
 If so, you may be looking at several years of imprisonment, fines, and mandatory registry as a sex offender – among other penalties.
 Child pornography is one of the most serious sexual crimes, and as such, can result in life-long consequences.
-If you or someone you love has been accused of child pornography, it is imperative that you seek legal counsel with an experienced Fort Lauderdale child pornography lawyer immediately.

-The attorneys at Whittel & Melton are dedicated to representing individuals accused of sex crimes.
-Our goal is to obtain the best resolution for your case, including the reduction or complete elimination of the penalties you may be facing.
-We are available right now to offer you an aggressive legal defense.
-Contact us today to schedule a FREE and confidential consultation.
+The sex crime attorneys at Whittel & Melton are dedicated to representing individuals accused of sex crimes.
+Our goal is to obtain the best resolution for your case and act as your advocate so your side of the story can be heard.

 There are several different elements that may constitute a child pornography offense.
 These can range from viewing child pornography to engaging in videotaped sexual acts with a minor.
 Sentences can vary, depending on the severity of the offense, however, all child pornography offenses carry severe criminal penalties and life-long consequences, such as job loss, forced relocation, and a tarnished reputation in general.

-If you were accused of any form of pornographic offense involving a minor, speak to a Fort Lauderdale child pornography lawyer immediately.
-Our legal team represents cases involving:
+If you were accused of any form of a pornographic offense involving a minor, speak to a Fort Lauderdale child pornography lawyer immediately.

 An accusation of child pornography can lead to a conviction if certain elements are present in the case.
 There are three elements to a child pornography crime that, if present, may result in a third-degree felony conviction, including: